• Skip to main content

 Instructions

-1. Chop the onion finely, can be placed in boiling water for 10 minutes, then wash with cold water and drain.
+1. Chop the onion finely.
+Cover with boiling water for 10 minutes, then wash with cold water and drain.

 Chopped-cilantro

-3. Cut tomato into four and discard the seeds.
+3. Cut the tomato into four and discard the seeds.
 Chop the rest into small cubes.

 Cut tomatoes